|

 shy away from anything that is overly cumbersome for the room.
 And this sub is

 definitely not that.
-But it definitely knows how to fill the room with lots of
+But it certainly knows how to fill the room with lots of

 great-sounding, heart-pumping, movie-crunching bass.